glambrechts/slydst/README.md

 ## Title page

 Alternatively, you can omit the title argument and write your own title page.
-Note that the subtitle, date and authors arguments be ignored in that case.
+Note that the subtitle, date and authors arguments will be ignored in that case.

 ```typst
 #show: slides.with(